polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 You can of course, _both_ sign and encrypt a MIME entity, supplying both an *[encrypt]* argument, in addition to a *[sign]* argument.

-Notice, _do not_ mark your multipart as "multipart:encrypted" or "multipart:signed", since the encryption/signing process automatically wraps
+Notice, _do not_ mark your encrypted/signed multiparts explicitly as "multipart:encrypted" or "multipart:signed", since the encryption/signing
-your entire message into another wrapping "multipart:encrypted/signed" MIME entity.
-To see this in action, run the following code through your
-System42's Executor, and see how your single "text:plain" entity, is wrapped inside an outer "multipart/signed" entity.
+process automatically wraps your entire message into another wrapping "multipart:encrypted/signed" MIME entity.
+To see this in action, run the following code through your System42's Executor, and see how your single "text:plain" entity, is wrapped inside an outer "multipart/signed" entity.

 ```
 p5.mime.create